14HAK/next-first/README.md

 3. create nested route from app folder in next.js.first-letter.first-letter.
 4. nested route with nested layout ReviewLayout.jsx.
 5. use Next.js Link, and prefetch for navigate page by page or any navigation.
+6. create new component based folder called app/components.
+7. customize next js aliases for import shortly , ignored [./, ../] - like this path.
+8.